ItzLevvie/RegisterToInsiderOffline/README.md

 # RegisterToInsiderOffline
-A batch file to allow folks to register their devices to the Windows Insider Program without using an account (experimental)
+A PowerShell script to allow folks to register their devices to the Windows Insider Program without using an account

-### Note: Please run the batch file as an administrator
+### Note: Please enable PowerShell scripts and run the PowerShell script as an administrator